Financial-Times/origami-website/_tutorials/manual-build.md

 title: The manual build process
 description: A step-by-step tutorial which teaches you how to use Origami components via a package manager, compiling them on your local machine.
 cta: Learn how to build web pages with locally-installed Origami components

+# Redirect from legacy URLs
+redirect_from:
+  - /docs/developer-guide/modules/building-modules/
 ---

 # {{page.title}}